Steven Spielberg: Method and themes

-Spielberg often uses storyboards to visualize sequences, eschewing them for E.T. the Extraterrestrial and The Color Purple for a more spontaneous effect.
+Spielberg often uses storyboards to visualize sequences, eschewing them for E.T. and The Color Purple for a more spontaneous effect.
 After filming Jaws, Spielberg learned to save special effects scenes until last and to exclude the media from filming locations.
-Spielberg prefers to shoot quickly, with large amounts of coverage (from single-shot to multi-shot setups), so that he will have many options in the editing room.
-From the beginning of his career, Spielberg's shooting style consisted of extreme high and low camera angles, long takes, and handheld cameras.
+Spielberg prefers to shoot quickly, with large amounts of footage so that he will have many options in the editing room.
+From the beginning of his career, Spielberg's shooting style consisted of extreme high and low camera angles, long takes and handheld cameras.
 He favors wide-angle lens for creating depth, and by the time he was making Minority Report, he was more confident with elaborate camera movements.

 In an interview with The Tech in 2015, Spielberg described how he chooses his film projects:

 [Sometimes], a story speaks to me, even if it doesn't speak to any of my collaborators or any of my partners, who look at me and scratch their heads and say, "Gee, are you sure you wanna get into that trench for a year and a half?"
 I love people challenging me that way because it's a real test about my own convictions and [whether] I can be the standing man of my own life and take a stand on a subject that may not be popular, but that I would be proud to add to the body of my work.
 That's pretty much the litmus test that gets me to say, "Yeah, I'll direct that one."

 Spielberg's films contain many recurrent themes.
 One of the most pertinent revolves around "ordinary people in extraordinary circumstances".
 The ordinary people often have limitations, but they succeed in becoming a "hero".
 A consistent theme in his family-friendly work is a childlike sense of wonder and faith, and "the goodness in humanity will prevail".
-He has also explored the importance of childhood, loss of innocence, and the need for parental figures.
+He has also explored the importance of childhood, loss of innocence and the need for parental figures.
 In exploring the parent-child relationship, there is usually a flawed or irresponsible father figure.
 This theme personally resonates with Spielberg's childhood.
 Exploring extraterrestrial life is another aspect to his work.
 Spielberg described himself as like an "alien" during childhood, and this interest came from his father, a science fiction fan.
+He recalls: "My parents split up when I was 15 or 16 years old, and I needed a special friend, and had to use my imagination to take me to places that felt good – that helped me move beyond the problems my parents were having, and that ended our family as a whole.
+And thinking about that time, I thought, an extraterrestrial character would be the perfect springboard to purge the pain of your parents' splitting up."